Build Your Own A-Frame Home with Confidence

 If you're considering becoming an owner builder, an A-frame kit home can simplify the process while keeping control in your hands.

-Avrame’s engineered kit homes are designed to support:
+Avrame’s pre-cut kit homes are designed to support:

 - Owner-builders